ChrSchu90/CryptomatorVaultSync/README.md

 Dry-run mode:

-- unlocks and mounts the vault normally,
+- Unlocks and mounts the vault normally.
-- runs rsync with `--dry-run`,
+- Runs rsync with `--dry-run`.
-- does not write files to the vault,
+- Does not write files to the vault.
-- skips rclone/upstream sync,
+- Skips rclone/upstream sync.
-- does not update `/state/last-success`.
+- Does not update `/state/last-success` because no real sync was performed.

 This is useful for checking what rsync would copy or delete before enabling a real sync, especially when using `RSYNC_DELETE=true`.